Yenish people: Austria

 Around 1800, a group of Yenish settled in Loosdorf near Melk, and since then a language island of Yenish has existed there.
 In November 2021, on the initiative of linguist Heidi Schleich and now chairman Marco Buckovez, the association Jenische in Österreich (Yenish in Austria) was founded with headquarters in Innsbruck.
 As part of a meeting with the ethnic group spokespersons of the parliamentary parties, the association submitted a request for recognition in accordance with the Ethnic Groups Act on 23 March 2022.

 France

 While there are references to Yenish people in France, there are no reported figures.
-Alain Reyniers wrote in a 1991 article in the journal Etudes Tsiganes that the Yenish "probably form the largest group of travellers in France today".
+Alain Reyniers wrote in a 1991 article in the journal Études Tsiganes that the Yenish "probably form the largest group of travellers in France today".